-Born & raised in a very small town of Arkansas, An’s parents were immigrants and raised her to live a humble, conservative, and religious lifestyle.
-At a very young age, An started to get noticed by her school after receiving art awards every year and being issued on the front newspapers.
+Born & raised in a very small town in Arkansas, An’s parents were immigrants and raised her to live a humble, conservative, and religious lifestyle.
+At a very young age, An started to get noticed by her school after receiving art awards every year and being issued on the front of newspapers.
 She was offered to travel overseas for her talents, but her parents asked her to decline due to financial hardships.

 Putting her education first, An graduated with Honors in her BA in the Arts from Oklahoma, then immediately moved to Los Angeles where she obtained her Honors Degree in Masters in Acting for Film.
 She is best known for her Co-Star role in HBO's hit series Euphoria (2020), KIDDING on Showtimes (2021), and The Dust Child (2018).